What Happens to Taxes After Someone Dies?

 In many cases, estates don’t have to go through probate.
 This happens if someone doesn’t have enough qualifying assets or if they’ve used estate planning strategies to avoid going through probate.

-- They live in a community property state.
+- You live in a community property state.

 If you believe that you shouldn’t be held responsible for your late spouse’s tax liability, you may want to look into Innocent Spouse Relief.
 This program allows qualifying applicants to get relief from tax debts due to their late spouses.

 However, you must meet very specific criteria to qualify.
-Generally, that means that you couldn’t know about the tax debt or the events that lead to the tax debt, and also, you shouldn’t have had a reason to know.
+Generally, that means that you couldn’t know about the tax debt or the events that led to the tax debt, and also, you shouldn’t have had a reason to know.
 Alternatively, you may qualify if you were coerced or abused into signing the tax return.

-You can also request information about a deceased person’s tax bill by filing Form 15107 (Information Request for a Deceased Taxpayer).
+- Find out if they owe tax debt – file Form 15107 (Information Request for a Deceased Taxpayer).
 This form requests basic information about the deceased taxpayer.
 Then, it asks about the probate information, and it prompts you to list the decedent’s assets whether they went through probate or not.

 Tax liens on a deceased person’s assets